logotip4ik/nrn/README.md

 Cross package manager scripts runner (and more).
 Why, if there is `ni` ?
 Switching node versions will require you to reinstall the `ni` every time and i forgor to do that.
 I tried [`nrr`](https://github.com/ryanccn/nrr), it's fast, cool and maintained, but it lacks some of core package manager features like `install`, `remove` or `add`.

-> Note: it currently doesn't pass colors from started process back to the shell ?

 ## benchmarks

 Just for fun, i didn't expect to be on par with rust, using nim, but it's cool how high you can jump with this little language.
 I used decent sized package.json file